ARizk003/mySimpleGame/README.md

 SimpleJumper : created by AI as an initial structure/reference

-MySimpleJumper : added logic to the the first file
+MySimpleJumper : my  added logic to the the first file